nobuyuki83/Applied_Computer_Graphics_2022S/task0/README.md

 ### Set Up GLFW Library

 `GLFW` library is necessary to compile the code.
-Read the following document to set up the library under `pba-<username>/3rd_party/`
+Read the following document to install the library.

 [How to Set Up GLFW Library](../doc/setup_glfw.md)

 ### Creating a Branch